richpeck/exception_handler/README.md

 ![config.exceptions_app][config.exceptions_app]

-Each time Rails raises an exception, the [`ShowExceptions`][show_exception] middleware takes the request and forwards it to the `config.exceptions_app` hook.
+Each time Rails raises an exception, the [`ShowExceptions`][show_exception] middleware takes the request and forwards it to `config.exceptions_app`.
 This hook is expected to return a response - this is where we can inject our own callback (in our case a [`controller`](app/controllers/exception_handler/exceptions_controller.rb)):

 ![config.exceptions_app - The key to all Rails exceptions][exceptions_app]

 Because our callback parses the erroneous request, we are able to do whatever we need before serving a response.
-This is a major advantage over the "default" way of handling `Rails` exceptions - using the routes invokes Rails twice and does not persist the request (`exception` is lost).
+This is a major advantage over the "default" way of handling `Rails` exceptions (routes).
+This invokes Rails twice and does not persist the request (exception lost).

  `ExceptionHandler` is the **only** gem to provide middleware-powered exception handling.
 It populates our custom `view` with any details required, giving us the ability to **maintain branding** when exceptions are raised: